chloe-bouchard/CPSC525-FinalProject-CWE625/README.md

 exploit.sh:
     If newsletterSubscribers.txt does not exist, this script creates the file.
-    This program takes advantage of addEmail.c's vulnerable regex pattern and injects shell code into the input.
-Because the regex isn't restrictive enough, it will accept any characters before the @ symbol.
+    Because the vulnerable code's regex isn't restrictive enough, it will accept any characters before the @ symbol.
 This script injects shell code into the email input, which will result in newsletterSubscribers.txt being deleted.

 To run in a non-malicious way: